 They'll fit any smartphone from 4 to 7 inches, and they also come with adjustable lenses.
 So if your eyes are close together or far apart, the Goggles have your back.
 Oh, that foam body also makes the Merge extremely light on your head.
 Most of the weight you'll feel is, well, your phone.

 Xiaomi Mi VR Play

 As we said in our review of the Xiaomi Mi VR Play, "You get what you pay for here."
-This isn't the company's Daydream headset - that's still in the works, but this is still another alternative to the other more expensive mobile headsets.
+This isn't the company's Daydream headset - that's still missing in action, but this is still another alternative to the other more expensive mobile headsets.